 Seychelles is an island nation of 115 islands in the Indian Ocean.
 Getting there from Nairobi was easy and fast via a direct flight on Kenya Airways.
 If you plan to visit, it is essential to note that, at the time of this writing, Kenya Airways only operates this route about three times a week.
 So plan your travel days effectively.

 As of May 2022, fully vaccinated travellers (i.e. complete shots of your vaccine type and a booster) do not need to present a PCR to visit Seychelles.

 Kenya to Seychelles travel requirements: Travel Insurance

-Travellers, however, must present travel insurance that has coverage for Covid-19 to be allowed to board the flight and to get the Health Travel Authorization (HTA) document detailed below.
+Travellers, however, must present travel insurance coverage for Covid-19 to be allowed to board the flight and get the Health Travel Authorization (HTA) document detailed below.
 I got my insurance from SafetyWing for only $12.
-The process of getting it was swift (less than 15 minutes after payment) and SafetyWing issues a letter stating what is covered.
+Getting it was swift (less than 15 minutes after payment), and SafetyWing issues a letter stating what is covered.

 Kenya to Seychelles travel requirements: Health Travel Authorization

 Seychelles now requires all travellers to get an HTA before arrival in the country.
-Visitors are expected to apply through this site and it costs €10 per person.
+Visitors are expected to apply through this site, which costs €10 per person.

 To apply, you would need the following: